ParrotSec/documentation/src/en/file-and-directory-permissions.md

 ## File and Directory Permissions ##

-Previously we mentioned that, in Linux, all the files of the system belong to a user and a group.
-The owner of a file is the user who created it and the main group of this file is the group of the user who created it.
-For example, in previous chapters we worked with the user "parrot".
-If this user creates a file, the user "parrot" and the default group of the parrot user will be the owners of this new file, so the file belongs to the parrot user and the default group of the parrot user.
-For this reason we often use the "sudo" command to be able to read, modify or execute files and programs of the system or make changes in the permissions of the files in question.
+With GNU/Linux, all the files of the system belong to a user and a group.
+The owner of a file is the user who created it and the main group of this file is that of the user who created it.
+For example, in the other chapters, we worked with a user account simply called **user**.
+If this user creates a file, it belongs to the parrot user and the default group of the parrot user.
+For this reason, we often use the `sudo` command to be able to read, modify or execute files and programs of the system or make changes in the permissions of the files in question.

 Let's analyze the output of the command `ls -l`